waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   **EVERSTONE:** Prevents evolution.
     *   **MOOMOO MILK:** Restores 100 HP.
 *   **Haircuts:** Increases a Pokémon's happiness.
+*   **Pokégear Phone Menu:** When the 'Whom do you want to call?' text box is active, you cannot use the D-pad to switch functions.
+You MUST press 'B' to cancel and return to the main Pokégear screen before you can navigate to the radio.

 ## II.
 Key Items & TMs
 *   **COIN CASE:** Allows playing at the Game Corner.